nickab56/Syn-Word-Para-Swap/README.md

 ballooned during his presidency reality broader slowdown slamming states – including ohio helped win 2016 presidential election.read”

-UID Word Swap Text UID Score variance & dif f erence2: “ washing- ton ( ) at a time when president donald trump seems to permeate nearly every aspect of american discourse , it might come as surprise that the first movie from barack and michelle obama ’s publishing company , higher ground , never mentions him by name.but subtlety is part power factory , new netflix doc-
+## UID Word Swap Text UID Score variance & difference2:
+“ washington ( ) at a time when president donald trump seems to permeate nearly every aspect of american discourse , it might come as surprise that the first movie from barack and michelle obama ’s publishing company , higher ground , never mentions him by name.but subtlety is part power factory , new netflix doc-